Volvo S60 Insurance Rates

 Ready to start shopping around for Volvo S60 insurance rates?
 Enter your five-digit ZIP code in our FREE quote comparison tool to get started.

-Estimated insurance prices for a Volvo S60 are $1,340 every 12 months including full coverage.
-Comprehensive insurance costs on average $258, collision costs $464, and liability is estimated at $460.
-Liability-only insurance costs approximately $510 a year, with high-risk driver insurance costing $2,908 or more.
-Teens pay the most at $5,128 a year or more.
+Estimated insurance prices for a Volvo S60 are $1,340 every 12 months for full coverage.
+Comprehensive costs an estimated $258, collision insurance costs $464, and liability coverage is $460.
+Liability-only coverage costs around $510 a year, and high-risk coverage costs around $2,908.
+Teen drivers pay the most at up to $5,128 a year.

 Average premium for full coverage: $1,340

-Prices include $500 policy deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
-Rates include averaging for all 50 U.S. states and for different S60 trim levels.
+Full coverage includes $500 policy deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all states and for different S60 trim levels.

 Insurance Price Range by Risk and Coverage

-For a driver in their 40's, insurance rates for a Volvo S60 go from the cheapest price of $510 for the bare minimum liability coverage to a much higher rate of $2,908 for a driver required to buy high-risk insurance.
+For the average driver, insurance rates for a Volvo S60 range from the cheapest price of $510 for liability-only coverage to a much higher rate of $2,908 for coverage for higher-risk drivers.

 Insurance Price Range by Location

-These rate differences highlight why anyone shopping for car insurance should get quotes based on a specific location and their own driving history, instead of using averaged prices.
+These rate differences show why anyone shopping for car insurance should compare rates quotes for a targeted area and their own driving history, rather than using price averages.

 Use the form below to get customized rates for your location.